robstoll/atrium/misc/kdoc/packages.md

 # Module atrium

 ## KDoc of Atrium
-Atrium is split up in different modules.
+Atrium is built up by different modules.
 The packages shown below contain classes etc. of all modules excluding the one of _atrium-imp-robstoll_ and _atrium-imp-robstoll-lib_.

 API modules: